dflock/duncanlock.net/content/draft-posts/ways-of-thingking-ways-of-living.rst

 If your actions were abolished, and no one ever did that - what happens?
 Would you want to live in that world?
 Yes?
 Don't do it then.

+In the same way that it's not the raindrop which is important but the process of raining -- it's not the individual vote which is important but the process of democracy, and, like rain, you can't have one without the other.

 What's the Worst that could happen?
 ------------------------------------